How Much May a Person Drink?

 There are a variety of factors which affect the rate at which alcohol is absorbed, and consequently, the rapidity with which the blood alcohol concentration rises:

-v.
-Gastric motility and associated alcohol absorption is increased by the intake of large volumes of food and liquids.
+- Gastric motility and associated alcohol absorption are increased by the intake of large volumes of food and liquids.

-ix.
-Certain surgical procedures such as gastrectomy or gastro-jejunostomy will accelerate the passage of gastric contents into the small intestine with more rapid absorption of alcohol.
+- Certain surgical procedures such as gastrectomy or gastro-jejunostomy will accelerate the passage of gastric contents into the small intestine with the more rapid absorption of alcohol.

-xi.
-Large volumes of beverage make contact with a large surface area of mucous membrane and also increase gastric motility with resultant faster absorption of alcohol.
+- Large volumes of beverage make contact with a large surface area of the mucous membrane and also increase gastric motility with the resultant faster absorption of alcohol.

-xiii.
-Alcohol absorption is accelerated where beverages contain gas such as carbon dioxide.
+- Alcohol absorption is accelerated where beverages contain a gas such as carbon dioxide.

-xvii.
-Parasympathetic agents such as carbachol, pilocarpine, atropine and belladona increase gastric motility and relaxation of the pyloric sphincter, thereby increasing alcohol absorption in the small intestine.
+- Parasympathetic agents such as carbachol, pilocarpine, atropine and belladonna increase gastric motility and relaxation of the pyloric sphincter, thereby increasing alcohol absorption in the small intestine.

 Effect of Alcohol on Driving Skills